-Accessible travel is an on-going endeavour to ensure all operators provide safe, accessible and friendly access to all its passengers, regardless of their mobility difficulties, age or disabilities.
+Accessible travel is an on-going endeavour to ensure all operators provide safe, accessible and friendly access to all its passengers, regardless of their age or various disabilities.
 It is now possible to map out your journey before you depart.
 The TFI Journey Planner is Ireland’s only door-to-door route planner and the service also highlights if the mode of transport is wheelchair accessible.

 European Regulation 1177/2010 on the Rights of Passengers Travelling by Sea and Inland Waterways, came into effect on 18 December 2012.

 The Regulation applies to vessels certified to carry more than 12 passengers and operated by a European Union Carrier.
 It includes points on non-discrimination and assistance for people with disabilities and reduced mobility.
 This includes an obligation to:

 Statutory Instrument No. 394 of 2012 designates the National Transport Authority as the national enforcement body for the purposes of Regulation (EU) No. 1177/2010 in Ireland.

 Ferry companies operating to and from Ireland use ships that are accessible to people with mobility difficulties.
 If you need help with getting on or off you should give the ferry company as much notice as possible so that they can make arrangements.

 A number of private vessel operators provide public transport and tourist services in Ireland but not all of these services are accessible to people with mobility difficulties.
 You can get more information by clicking on the following links: